Back to the Classroom: AP Style Rules for Education, LGBTQ, Science, & More

 However, terms like “employee” or “staff member” are generally sufficient.
 Budtender can be used in quotes or informal mentions.

 In a popular Twitter chat on June 25, AP Stylebook offered highlights from its new health and science chapter.
 Here are a few of the tips for reporting on scientific studies:

 - Natural language is key in stories about health, science, or the environment.
-Jargon should be avoided as much as possible and the story should be written for the readers, not scientists or doctors.
+Avoid jargon as much as possible.
+The story should be written for the readers, not scientists or doctors.
 Consult experts for help when needed.